Guppy16/pico-dshot/README.md

 - [SiieeFPV](https://www.youtube.com/watch?v=fNLxHWd0Bvg) has a YT vid explaining DMA implementation on a *Kinetis K66*.
 This vid was a useful in understanding what was needed for our implementation.

 ### Other

+- Use [Zadig](https://zadig.akeo.ie/) to install drivers for the RPi boot interface on Windows.
+This makes the flashing experience a LOT better!
+This has been mentioned in platform io and github forums (in depth [here](https://community.platformio.org/t/official-platformio-arduino-ide-support-for-the-raspberry-pi-pico-is-now-available/20792/9), briefly [here](https://community.platformio.org/t/raspberry-pi-pico-upload-problem/22809/7), which links to [this](https://github.com/platformio/platform-raspberrypi/issues/2#issuecomment-828586398)).

 - [Wiz IO Pico](https://github.com/Wiz-IO/wizio-pico): seems like an alternative to the Arduino framework used in PlatformIO?
 More details can be found on their [Baremetal wiki](https://github.com/Wiz-IO/wizio-pico/wiki/BAREMETAL)
 - [Rpi Pico Forum post](https://forums.raspberrypi.com/viewtopic.php?t=332483).
 This person has balls to try and implemenet dshot using assembly!!